mc2147/StorageTransferApp/README.md

 5. Click 'Transfer File' to begin transfer

+<b>Functionality Status</b>

-Full functionality is available for Dropbox-to-Dropbox transfers only at the moment.
+Full functionality is available for Dropbox-to-Dropbox transfers only for now.
 Dropbox-to-Dropbox folder transfers use a recursive download and upload function that recreates the source Dropbox directory on the local server, then uploads that directory onto the target Dropbox account (uploadDropboxFolder and saveDropboxFolder in '/api/index').

 Dropbox-to-Google Drive transfers work with limited functionality - single files can be copied from Dropbox to Google Drive, but not folders.